 There have been discussions in country relating to the potential for the merger of the Vanuatu National Advisory Committee on Climate Change (NACCC) with the NAP Task Force and also the development of a joint set of implementation arrangements/plans for the NAP, the National Action Plan for Adaptation and Climate Change Policy.
 Both the NDMO and the Department of Meteorological Services are highly supportive of the integration.

 These initiatives would not have been possible without the support from regional and multilateral partners, without them, we as small and vulnerable countries would not be able to deal with the increasing risks that are now being compounded by the impacts of climate change.
-Please allow me to thank the Pacific Islands Applied Geoscience Commission (SOPAC) of the Secretariat of the Pacific Community (SPC) for their unrelenting support.
+Please allow me to thank the Applied Geoscience & Technology Division (SOPAC) of the Secretariat of the Pacific Community (SPC) for their unrelenting support.

 Madame Chair, these are but a few examples of the initiatives undertaken to realize the commitment to reduce the impacts of disasters in Vanuatu.
 However, we still face significant challenges.
 For example, although the NAP has been officially endorsed by the cabinet and incorporated into the Government’s Priority Action Agenda (PAA) it is not fully implemented at all levels.
 Little attention is given to risk reduction efforts as a heavy emphasis is placed on response measures.
 We therefore support all the efforts made by donors and development partners to assist in our endeavors to improve the understanding of disasters as a development issue and encourage investment in risk reduction measures.